-Slow Cooker Ingredients that Don’t Work in the Instant Pot
+Tip #5: Slow Cooker Ingredients That Don’t Work in the Instant Pot

-This also goes for cream-based soups, like cream of mushroom or cream of broccoli soup, and it doesn’t matter if they’re homemade cream-of soups or store-bought.
+- Cream-based soups, like cream of mushroom or cream of broccoli soup, and it doesn’t matter if they’re homemade cream-of-soups or store-bought.
 These can be added to the recipe, just add them after the pressure release.

 Many slow cooker recipes have you put the vegetables in with the meat at the very beginning, and they all cook together.
 If you do this with the Instant Pot, you’ll end up with mushy vegetables.